RED IMPORTED FIRE ANTS

 WHAT DO RED IMPORTED FIRE ANTS EAT?

 Red imported fire ants also like what you are serving in your home and at your picnic table.
-Red imported fire ants that gain access to your home will consume your food.
+Red imported fire ants that gain access to your home will consume your food, eating just about anything they can find.
 The smallest juice spill can attract fire ants to your home.
 They will also enter cribs to get to bottle spills and invade your bed to consume crumbs.
 When you are outside, food and drinks that are not covered can become overwhelmed with RIFA.
-Even if you do have food in containers, the remnants on the outside will attract these aggressive feeders.
+Even if you do have your food stored in containers, the remnants on the outside will attract these aggressive feeders.

 ARE RED IMPORTED FIRE ANTS DANGEROUS?